edwardspeyer/ladle/README.md

 * Most experiencd with *brown*, *white* and *grey* boxes.
 Some experience with other box colors and also with *process automation* for box making all the way from tree-fell to box shipment.

+ifdef::mention_california[]
+* I've spent a total of 10 years of my career in California and have a detailed knowledge of the state-wide lumber and pulp industry. endif::[]
 ````

 [`example/config`](example/config) controls the PDF conversion